Working Class Man

-At the 1985 Countdown Music Awards the song won Best Male Performance in a Video.
+At the 1985 Countdown Music Awards, the song won Best Male Performance in a Video.

-In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Working Class Man" was ranked number 3.
+In January 2018, as part of Triple M's "Ozzest 100", the "most Australian" songs of all time, "Working Class Man" was ranked number 3.
+In July of 2025, the song placed 56 on the Triple J Hottest 100 of Australian Songs, voted on by the public.

 Details

-The song was released in November 1985 as the second single released from the 1985 album For the Working Class Man.
-The single spent 14 weeks in the Australian charts, entering at #21 and peaking at #5.
-It also spent seven weeks in the New Zealand charts, peaking at #34.
+The song was released in November 1985 as the second single from the 1985 album For the Working Class Man.
+The single spent 14 weeks in the Australian charts, entering at No. 21 and peaking at No. 5.
+It also spent seven weeks on the New Zealand charts, peaking at No. 34.

 It was later played over the credits of the 1986 Ron Howard film Gung Ho, where in some countries, including Australia, the film was released as Working Class Man.
 Barnes also performed "Working Class Man" at the closing ceremony of the 2000 Sydney Olympic Games.

 Barnes has said of the song, "I went to America just after Bodyswerve and met Jonathan Cain, who was in The Babys and Journey.
 It means a lot to me.
-Most people thought it was written about me, but it was actually written about my audience - staunch, honest people, who work and who care."
+Most people thought it was written about me, but it was actually written about my audience-- staunch, honest people, who work and who care."
 Barnes said that, due to the "great band" he had, the recording was done in about 5 takes.
 "It was fun to sing, so I was really pleased.
 I didn't realise how much of an impact it would have as an image centre for the next five years."

 The music video was filmed in Australia at the Port Kembla Steelworks in Wollongong, New South Wales, and in cane fields near Cairns in Queensland.
-The Director/DOP of the clip was Chris Frazer and the Producer/2nd unit Camera was Mark Lovick.
+The Director/DOP of the clip was Chris Frazer, and the Producer/2nd unit Camera was Mark Lovick.